Tarsiciosh/EssentialFeed/NOTES.md

 ..assertEqual(loader.loadedImageURLs, [image.url], "Expected first request when near visible") sut.simulateFeedImageViewVisible(at: 0)
-  ..Equal(loader.loadedImageURLs, [image.url] "Expected no request until previous completes" loader.completImageLoadin(at: 0)
+  ..Equal(loader.loadedImageURLs, [image.url] "Expected no request until previous completes" loader.completeImageLoading(at: 0)
 sut.simulateFeedImageViewVisible(at: 0)
-..Equal(loader.loadedImageURLs, [image.url, image.url] "Expected second request when visible after previous complete" sut.simulateFeedViewNotVisible(at: 0)
+..Equal(loader.loadedImageURLs, [image.url, image.url] "Expected second request when visible after previous complete" sut.simulateFeedImageViewNotVisible(at: 0)
-  sut.simulateFeedViewVisible(at: 0)
+  sut.simulateFeedImageViewVisible(at: 0)
-  ..Equal(loader.cancelledImageURLs, [image.url, image.url, image.url]
+  ..Equal(loader.loadedImageURLs, [image.url, image.url, image.url]
-  "Expected third request when visible after canceling previous complete" TF
+  "Expected third request when visible after canceling previous complete" TF (only first test pass)
-- in FeedImageCellController:
-we could add a isLoading variable and update the state when need but instead of doing it here we could do it in
+- in FeedImageCellController we could add a isLoading variable and update the state when need but
-- LoadResourcePresentationAdpater
-private var isLoading = false
+- instead of doing it here we could do it in LoadResourcePresentationAdapter: private var isLoading = false
 .. func loadResource()
 guard !isLoading else { return }